backstage/backstage/docs/FAQ.md

 Hosting this project on Github does not exclude integrations with other alternatives such as Gitlab or Bitbucket.
 We believe that in time there will be plugins that will provide functionality for these tools as well.
 Hopefully contributed by the community.

+And note that implementations of Backstage can be hosted wherever you feel suits your needs best.